Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 the userid exists in the set of users known by the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback will return ``None``.
-We'll use "dummy" data to represent user and groups sources.
+In a production system this data will most often come from a database, but here we use "dummy" data to represent user and groups sources.
+Note that the ``editor`` user is a member of the ``group:editors`` group in our dummy group data (the ``GROUPS`` data structure).

 Adding Login and Logout Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~